Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics: Abstract

 \section{Abstract}

-We developed and optimized two novel categories of spin transfer torque magnetic tunnel junctions (STT-MTJs), featuring a high tunnel magnetoresistance (TMR) ratio, low critical current, and out-oscillation behavior, which demonstrates their potential for low-power, high-speed, and reliable spintronic applications such as magnetic memory, logic, and signal processing.
-The SST-MTJs based on NiFe showed lower critical currents for auto-oscillation as compared to those based on CofeSiB.
-Using VSM measurements that established comparable saturation magnetization and anisotropy field for both stacks, we attributed this observation to the higher damping of A-MTJs compared to B-MTJs.
-This hypothesis was verified through the all-optical time-resolved magneto-optical Kerr effect (TRMOKE) technique, which confirmed that STT-MTJs with lower damping exhibited auto-oscillation at lower critical current values.
-Beside, our study aimed to optimize the STT-MTJ performance, regarding the capping layer's impact on the device's response to electronic and optical stimuli.
+We have developed and optimized two categories of spin transfer torque magnetic tunnel junctions (STT-MTJs) that exhibit a high tunnel magnetoresistance (TMR) ratio, low critical current, high outputpower in the micro watt range, and auto-oscillation behavior.
+These characteristics demonstrate the potential of STT-MTJs for low-power, high-speed, and reliable spintronic applications, including magnetic memory, logic, and signal processing.
+The only distinguishing factor between the two categories, denoted as A-MTJs and B-MTJs, is the composition of their free layers, 2 CoFeB/0.21 Ta/6 CoFeSiB for A-MTJs and 2 CoFeB/0.21 Ta/7 NiFe for B-MTJs.
+Our study reveals that B-MTJs exhibit lower critical currents for auto-oscillation than A-MTJs.
+We found that both stacks have comparable saturation magnetization and anisotropy field, suggesting that the difference in auto-oscillation behavior is due to the higher damping of A-MTJs compared to B-MTJs.
+To verify this hypothesis, we employed the all-optical time-resolved magneto-optical Kerr effect (TRMOKE) technique, which confirmed that STT-MTJs with lower damping exhibited auto-oscillation at lower critical current values.
+Additionally, our study aimed to optimize the STT-MTJ performance by investigating the impact of the capping layer on the device's response to electronic and optical stimuli.